Prep | Senior | Sixth Form

 We welcome applications to the Prep School throughout the year, as long as there is availability.
 Places in popular year groups such as Reception, Year 3 and Year 5 can be subject to a waiting list.
 For more information visit https://www.leweston.co.uk/admissions/admissions-2/joining-the-school/joining-the-prep

-Yes, but we have some year groups close to being full.
-We would encourage anyone interested in joining us in 2021 or 2022 to contact our Admissions team as soon as possible on firstname.lastname@example.org
+Yes, but we have some year groups which are close to being full or in the Senior School places that are dependent on subject choices.
+We would encourage anyone interested in joining us in 2022 or 2023 to contact our Admissions team as soon as possible on firstname.lastname@example.org

-Families are then invited to visit the school to meet Miss Phillips, the Head of Prep and tour.
-Prospective pupils are then invited to an informal, online interview with Miss Phillips or, if it becomes possible again, a taster day which your child will spend with their peer group.
+Families are then invited to visit the school to meet the Head, staff and pupils and tour the campus.
+Prospective pupils are then invited to a taster day which your child will spend with their peer group.
 We will also request a reference and recent report from your current school.
+Prospective Senior students will be asked to take a short assessment so that we understand their individual abilities and development, this can be completed at home if necessary.

 There is no formal deadline and we continue to accept applications until our places are full, after that we operate a waiting list.